-There is a cell with multiple overlapping bands, e.g., two overlapping bands.
+There is a cell with multiple overlapping bands, e.g., two overlapping bands, n2 and n25.
 Also, let’s assume there are UEs that can access both such bands.
 A UE selects the first band in the frequencyBandList (broadcast in SIB1) that it supports, according to supportedBandListNR reported in UE-NR-Capability.
-And later the gNB-DU may decide to select another band of the current serving cell for UE and inform the gNB-CU via the Selected BandCombinationIndex over F1 in the case of CU-DU split case.
+The gNB-DU may decide to select another band of the current serving cell for UE during RRC connection setup phase or after RRC connection is established.
+When this happens, the gNB-DU needs to inform the gNB-CU of such change of selected band (note that the gNB-CU is not assumed to decode the CellGroupConfig IE).
+RAN3 has discussed whether the gNB-DU can indicate to the gNB-DU the new band selected for the UE via the Selected BandCombinationIndex over F1.

-RAN3 kindly requests RAN2 to confirm whether the above scenario is valid or not, if yes, whether the Selected BandCombinationIndex as defined in TS38.331 can be used to indicate the new selected single band on this scenario.
+RAN3 kindly requests RAN2 to confirm that it is possible for the network to change the band on which the UE is served in the scenario described.
+RAN3 would also like to ask whether the Selected BandCombinationIndex, as defined in TS38.331, can be used to indicate to the gNB-CU the new single band selected by the gNB-DU in the scenario described.